kmanu15/EC-432-Data-Science-for-Financial-Time-Series/README.md

 # Projects from EC 432: Data Science for Financial Time Series
 This repository showcases two out of the seven homework projects that I completed for EC 432, which I took in Winter 2025 at UCLA.
+Both projects use stock market data from the yfinance package

 ## 📈 Project 2: Statistical Analysis of Microsoft Financial Returns
 - Retrieved and processed Microsoft stock price data from Yahoo Finance using Python